DHTMLX/docs-spreadsheet/docs/angular_integration.md

 ## Creating a project

-Create a new Angular project called **my-angular-spreadsheet-app** using Angular CLI.
+Create a new Angular project called **spreadsheet-angular** using Angular CLI.
 Run the following command for this purpose:

 ~~~
-ng new my-angular-spreadsheet-app
+ng new spreadsheet-angular
 ~~~

 The above command will install all the necessary tools and dependencies, so you don't need any additional commands.
 After that, go to the app directory by running:

 ~~~
-cd my-angular-spreadsheet-app
+cd spreadsheet-angular
 ~~~

 To start the server run: